TeMeta/dataset-parquet/README.md

 1. Map Parquet data types and logical types to ODMv2 / Dataset-JSON types
 2. Comparison and mapping of Parquet, PyArrow, Dataset-JSON metadata entities
 2. Demonstrate simple Dataset-JSON support for Parquet by allowing ItemGroupData or ItemData to be represented by a Parquet file (i.e. some kind of path to parquet file rather than list of lists)
-3. Demonstrate Dataset-JSON roundtripping via Parquet (Dataset-Parquet) using PyArrow and its custom metadata features
+3. Demonstrate Dataset-JSON roundtripping via Parquet (Dataset-Parquet), using complementary JSON and/or PyArrow and its custom metadata features

 # Data Types Comparison